BAYKO in AUSTRALIA

 The layout of the flier is simple enough, a simple vertical fold produces 4 pages.

-It's slightly odd that they chose not to reproduce the standard blue box colour on the flier, even though they used blue ink elsewhere on the document...
+It's always seemed slightly odd to me that HOBBYCO chose not to reproduce the standard BAYKO blue box colour on the flier, even though they used blue ink elsewhere on the document…

 ...but what an excellent document!